N-Koshenko/goit-lms-js-tasks/README.md

-Completing the homework for the JavaScript course "Module 3.
-Arrays and functions."
+Completing the tasks for the JavaScript course of the GoIT LMS